Sanja Vučić: Hurricane (2017–2022)

 In 2017, Sanja became a member of the Serbian girl group Hurricane.
 Their first single, "Irma, Maria", was released shortly afterwards.
 The group gained regional popularity with the song "Favorito".
 They participated in the 2020 edition of Beovizija, the Serbian national selection for the Eurovision Song Contest 2020, where they won the competition and were selected to represent Serbia at the Eurovision Song Contest 2020 with the song "Hasta la vista".
 However, in March the contest was cancelled due to the COVID-19 pandemic in Europe.

-In November 2020, it was confirmed that Hurricane would represent Serbia at the Eurovision Song Contest 2021 with the song "Loco Loco".
+In November 2020, it was confirmed that Hurricane would represent Serbia at the Eurovision Song Contest 2021 with the song "Loco loco".
 At the contest, Hurricane performed in the second semi-final and placed 8th with 124 points, therefore qualifying for the grand final.
 In the final, they placed 15th in a field of 26 entrants, scoring 102 points.
-After the contest, "Loco Loco" went on to become a hit in the Balkan region.
+After the contest, "Loco loco" went on to become a hit in the Balkan region.

 After the contest, the group released various singles and collaborations.
 On 4 May 2022, Hurricane announced that they would be disbanding, with its members going on to pursue their solo careers.

+Solo career (2022–present)

 On 20 September 2022, Vučić released her first solo single titled "Omađijan".
-On 29 November of the same year, Vučić released her second solo single "Đerdan", featuring the Serbian rapper Nucci.
-On February 18, 2023, he releases the single Hanuma in collaboration with Južni vetar and describes the situation that still happens to women today - violence.
+On 29 November of the same year, Vučić released her second solo single "Đerdan", featuring Serbian rapper Nucci.
+On 19 October 2023, Vučić announced the release of her first solo album called Remek-delo which would be made of eight songs, including another duet with Nucci.
+The album was released on 31 October 2023.